 “Engineering reaches the students who don’t feel they’re good at math or language arts, but when they apply it to something, they realize that they can do it,” said Shannon LoRusso, Farragut’s Lower School engineering teacher.

 “If you don’t get it right, it’s okay; just try it again.
 It’s not like a math problem where there’s only one way to solve the problem.”

 In Lower School, students learn coding as young as kindergarten and advance over time to VEX robotics in 7th grade.
 They also can participate in the Lego Robotics club.

 In Upper School, students can take Introduction to Engineering Design, Principles of Engineering, and Advanced Engineering.
 Students have built many practical things for the campus, including tables for the engineering room and an outdoor aquaponics system that is used by the biology classes.
 The Drone Club also offers out-of-class hands-on experience.

 “Farragut definitely values STEM,” VanArsdale said.
 “It’s a driving force for students coming here.
 They see a lot of the hands-on opportunities and how we’re applying all that in our classrooms.”

 Job Opportunities in Engineering

-“The more variety of experiences we can give them, the more that they can then decide what it is that they really love doing, what they’re passionate about, and then transfer that into their careers for life.
-At Farragut, we really strive to give them as much opportunity with an experience that really drives them into a direction or a pathway that fits them individually.”
+“The more variety of experiences we can give them, the more that they can then decide what it is that they really love doing, what they’re passionate about, and then transfer that into their careers for life.”